Szafranee/cityxplore/backend/src/main/kotlin/org/cityxplore/backend/shared/README.md

 Operational notes:

-- Keep endpoints that operate on domain data (e.g., admin stats, resets) OUT of shared (they belong to `system` or a specific domain).
+- Keep endpoints that operate on domain data (e.g. admin stats, resets) OUT of shared (they belong to `system` or a specific domain).